-The SEM shall revoke asylum or deprive a person of refugee status if the foreign national concerned has fraudulently obtained asylum or refugee status by providing false information or by concealing essential facts.
-Furthermore, the SEM shall deprive a person of refugee status if he/she travels to his/her country of origin.
-The asylum will also be withdrawn if a refugee has violated or represents a threat to Switzerland’s internal or external security, or has committed a particularly serious criminal offence.
+The SEM shall revoke asylum or deprive a person of refugee status if the foreign national concerned fraudulently obtained asylum or refugee status by providing false information or by concealing essential facts.
+Furthermore, the SEM shall deprive a person of refugee status if they travel to their country of origin.
+The asylum will also be withdrawn if a refugee represents a threat to Switzerland’s internal or external security, or has committed a particularly serious criminal offence.
 The revocation of asylum or the deprivation of refugee status applies in relation to all federal and cantonal authorities.
 As a consequence of the withdrawal of asylum and refugee status, the residence permit will also be withdrawn as the purpose for the permit has ceased.

-If only the asylum was withdrawn and not the refugee status, the person concerned could be entitled to a temporary admission as a refugee (see the distinction in Residence Permit).
+If only asylum was withdrawn and not refugee status, the person concerned could be entitled to temporary admission as a refugee (see the distinction in Residence Permit).

-In 2021, asylum was withdrawn in 73 cases: in all but 6 cases, the people concerned were also deprived of their refugee status (in those 6 cases, the persons must have received a temporary admission).
-In 43 additional cases, the refugee status was withdrawn to temporarily admitted persons who already did not benefit from asylum (F refugees).
+In 2022, asylum was withdrawn in 88 cases: in all but 8 cases, the people concerned were also deprived of their refugee status (in those 8 cases, the persons must have received a temporary admission).
+In 45 additional cases, refugee status was withdrawn to temporarily admitted persons who already did not benefit from asylum (F refugees).

-On 1 October 2016, changes to the Federal Act on Foreign Nationals and the Criminal Code came into force.
-Foreigners who commit criminal acts (not only severe criminal acts but also for example social welfare fraud) can more easily be expelled under the new rules.
+According to the Federal Act on Foreign Nationals and the Criminal Code, foreigners who commit criminal acts (not only severe criminal acts but also for example social welfare fraud) can be expelled.
 In case of an expulsion order, which is pronounced under criminal law, the asylum status will be withdrawn.
 Temporary admission shall not be granted or shall expire if an order for expulsion from Switzerland becomes legally enforceable.
 There is not sufficient information on how this is applied so far.

 Article 63 AsylA.